Would You Like to Play a Game? Check One Out from the Library

 “It’s a really fun game,” she says, “that anybody can pick up really easily.”

-Matthew Scrivner, a Library collections associate who works in cataloging, also learned about some new games at Gen Con that are now in the Library’s collection.
+Matthew Scrivner, a Library collections associate who works in cataloging, also learned about new games at Gen Con that are now in the Library’s collection.

 Board games on hold at the Library